magento/architecture/design-documents/graph-ql/path-validator.md

 ## Overview
 ### Current situation
-In the Magento 2 framework we can only validate URLs `http://www.somedomain.com/some/path/route`.
+In the Magento 2 framework we can only validate URLs `http://www.somedomain.com/some/path`.
-We don't have the possibility to configure this validator to test relative urls, aka: paths or routes.
+We don't have the possibility to configure this validator to test relative urls, paths as Zend framework refers them.
 We should have such kind of validator available for cases where we would just need to validate a relative path and also eliminate the directory traversal when such an input comes from the user.